karlcridland/Pokedex_Swift/README.md

 # Project status

 1.2 Working version has been produced.<br>
-1.4 Updated version with new design.
+1.4 Updated version with new design.<br>
+1.5 Statistics changed to feature more relevant details.<br>
+1.6 Six tiles on home screen, allow user to view more information.